zhaojanelle/confectionery-website-prototype/README.md

 - *Fork this repository.*
 - Create an interative wireframe/prototype for a confectionery website.
-  <br>The name of the company must be either:
+  The name of the company must be either:
   - **Beau’s Bonbons**
   - **Coco’s Chocolatiers**
 - *It should have real text content*—**that you have to write yourself.**